Levies are the lifeblood of shared living schemes

 III.
 Ratio Decidendi (Reasoning)

-The adjudicator reasoned that the Body Corporate is statutorily obliged under the Sectional Titles Schemes Management Act (STSMA) to perform its functions, which includes the authority to raise levies via trustee resolutions.
+The adjudicator set out that the Body Corporate is by statute obliged under the Sectional Titles Schemes Management Act (STSMA) to perform its functions, which includes the authority to raise levies via trustee resolutions.

-The adjudicator emphasized that levies are the “lifeblood” of a community scheme, essential for maintenance and upkeep, and that non-payment by a member negatively impacts the collective interest of the scheme.
-Furthermore, Management Rule 21(3)(c) permits the charging of interest on overdue amounts if authorized by trustee resolution.
+The adjudicator stressed that levies are the “lifeblood” of a community scheme, important for running a complex and for maintenance, and that non-payment by a member negatively impacts the interest of everyone who is a member of the Body Corporate, thus all the owners.
+Management Rule 21(3)(c) allows for the charging of interest on overdue amounts, if authorised by a trustee resolution.

-Citing The Body Corporate of Fish Eagle v Group Twelve Investments (PTY) Ltd, the adjudicator noted that a member may not withhold levies simply because they dispute the financial wisdom of the expense.
-Consequently, as the applicant provided sufficient evidence of the debt and the respondent failed to dispute the facts, the applicant successfully discharged the onus of proof on a balance of probabilities.
+Citing The Body Corporate of Fish Eagle v Group Twelve Investments (PTY) Ltd, the adjudicator noted: A member may not withhold levies just because they dispute the financial wisdom of the expense.
+As a result, because the applicant provided sufficient evidence of the debt and the respondent failed to dispute the facts, the applicant successfully discharged the onus of proof which is a balance of probabilities.

 IV.
 Finding